-The University's Behaviour Policy (PDF 220.3 KB) sets out the values, standards and expectations for behaviour that apply to our University community.
+The University Behaviour Policy (Governance and Accountability 6.4) sets out the values, standards and expectations for behaviour that apply to our University community.
 Our University subscribes to the fundamental values of respect and self-respect, fairness and justice, integrity, trust and trustworthiness, responsibility and honesty (UTAS Statement of Values).

 If you have experienced or have observed concerning or unacceptable behaviour, we encourage you to contact the Safe and Fair Community Unit:

 We are here to listen, provide information and advice regarding options and support, and where appropriate, will facilitate actions to assist you with your situation.

 The University has a range of support options available to assist you.

 Seek support from our free University Counselling Service for help to manage current problems impacting on your capacity to cope, including gaining a better understanding of your problem, strengthening your resources and finding effective solutions.